DeveloperAbhirupa/Online-Dummy-Retail-Store/README.md

 # Online-Dummy-Retail-Store
-Create a retail store mockup which perform normal transacrions of deliverables
+Create a retail store mockup which perform normal transactions of deliverables